Chime ATM Withdrawal and Deposit Limits: What ATMs Can I Use With Chime?

 To keep the organization flowing correctly, provide the best possible service to its members and follow rules and regulations, Chime sets withdrawal and deposit limits.

-There is no limit to the number of times you can withdraw funds using your Chime Bank Visa debit card each day.
-However, just as most other financial institutions do, Chime sets a limit on the amount of money you can withdraw each day.
+The Chime withdrawal limits vary depending on the method of withdrawal, but there is no limit to the number of times you can withdraw funds using your Chime Bank Visa debit card each day.
+However, just as most other financial institutions do, Chime sets a limit on the specific amount of money you can withdraw each day.
 They are as follows:

 |Cash back at point of sale||Varies by merchant|

 |Card purchases that require signature and pin||$2,500 per day|